Student Online Workload Evaluation at the Aachen Universities (StOEHn)

 If prior coursework allows an applicant to be placed in the 2. core semester or above, a transfer (change of enrollment or new enrollment) can be immediately accomplished at the Registrar's Office within the customary time periods (registration deadline for a transfer from another university, re-registration period for a transfer within RWTH).
 If you are unsure whether placement in a higher core semester is possible for you, we once again want to stress how important it is that you apply in a timely manner during the time periods given above.

-- Please only use the following two forms when applying to the examination board: Recognition of prior academic performance (de) and Issuance of a certificate of good standing (de)
+- Please only use the following two forms when applying to the Examination Board: Transfer of Credit and Issuing of a certificate of Academic Good Standing

 - Only fully completed applications with all required documents attached can be processed quickly!